-- · changes in interest rates and the market value of our mortgage-backed securities (or MBS); - · changes in the prepayment rates on the mortgage loans securing our MBS; - · our ability to borrow to finance our assets; - · implementation of or changes in government regulations or programs affecting our business; - our ability to maintain our qualification as a real estate investment trust (or a REIT) for federal income tax purposes; - · our ability to maintain our exemption from registration under the Investment Company Act of 1940, as amended; and - · risks associated with investing in real estate assets, including changes in business conditions and the general economy.
+- changes in interest rates and the market value of our mortgage-backed securities (or MBS); - changes in the prepayment rates on the mortgage loans securing our MBS; - our ability to use borrowings to finance our assets; - changes in government regulations affecting our business;

+- our ability to maintain our qualification as a real estate investment trust (or a REIT) for U.S. federal income tax purposes; and - risks associated with investing in real estate, including changes in business conditions and the general economy.

-These and other risks, uncertainties and factors, including those identified in our annual report on Form 10-K for the fiscal year ended December 31, 2009 and any subsequent report incorporated in this registration statement by reference, or which may be discussed in a prospectus supplement, could cause our actual results to differ materially from those projected in any forward-looking statements we make.
+These and other risks, uncertainties and factors, including those identified in our annual report on Form 10-K for the fiscal year ended December 31, 2006 and any subsequent report incorporated in this registration statement by reference, or which may be discussed in a prospectus supplement, could cause our actual results to differ materially from those projected in any forward-looking statements we make.
 All forward-looking statements speak only as of the date they are made and we do not undertake, and specifically disclaim, any obligation to update or revise any forward-looking statements to reflect events or circumstances occurring after the date of such statements.